CARGO TRANSPORTATION / SHIPPING:

 • Land transportation (pipelines, trucks, rail)

-• Water transportation (oil tankers and barges)
+• Water transportation (oil and gas tankers, container vessels, dry bulk vessels and barges)

 There are around 3,000 crude and product tankers in the world’s fleet (larger than 35,000 dwt).
 They are all built to a specific structural and design specification to fit world ports and terminals, narrow canals and passages, trading patterns and water depths, among other tailored dimensions.
 These are broken into three major categories: